-The adverts all had tennis-related themes and slogans, so it naturally appeared as though Stella were sponsoring the event.
+The adverts all had tennis-related themes and slogans, so it appeared as though Stella were sponsoring the event.

 What about ambush marketing resources?

-8. Article marketing
+9. Article marketing

 What is article marketing?

 Article marketing is a type of advertising in which businesses write articles and then strategically placed on the internet.
-Articles need to be about topics relevant to your industry.
+Articles need to be about relevant topics.

-Once written, they’re usually distributed to news outlets, article banks, forums, PR sites and article submission sites.
+Once written, they’re distributed to news outlets, article banks, forums, PR sites and article submission sites.